-- Place beets and lemon juice in your blender or food processor and turn on until fully pureed.
-You want it to be about the texture of applesauce.
-If needed, add a small amount of milk to help it move in the blender.
+1. Place beets and lemon juice in a blender or food processor and fully purée until it’s the texture of applesauce.
+If needed, add a small amount of milk to help the mixture move in the blender.
 Set aside.

-Preheat your oven to 350° F. Grease 2 donut pans heavily with softened butter or coconut oil.
+2. Preheat your oven to 350º F. Heavily grease two donut pans with softened butter or coconut oil.

-In a large bowl, stir together the oat flour, almond flour, sweet rice flour, sugar, baking powder, and salt.
+3. In a large bowl, stir together the oat flour, almond flour, sweet rice flour, sugar, baking powder and salt.

-In another bowl whisk the eggs.
-Then whisk in the 3 tablespoons of beet puree, the milk, vanilla extract, and vanilla beans.
+4. In another bowl, whisk the eggs.
+Then whisk in 3 tablespoons of beet purée, the milk, vanilla extract and vanilla beans.
+Whisk in the oil.

-Whisk in the oil then pour into the dry ingredients and whisk until combined.
+5. Pour the wet mixture into the dry mixture and whisk until combined.

-Drizzle about 1 1/2 teaspoons of beet puree over each donut.
-Drag a knife lightly through each donut to swirl into the batter.
+6. Pour the batter evenly into the donut pan molds, filling each about ¼” from the top.
+Drizzle about 1½ teaspoons of beet purée over each donut.
+Drag a knife lightly through the batter to swirl it.

-Place in the oven and bake for 18 – 22 minutes, until a toothpick comes out clean.
-Let cool for 10-15 minutes, then slide a knife or thin flexible spatula around each donut and remove from the pan.
+7. Bake for 18 to 22 minutes, until a toothpick inserted in the donut comes out clean.
+Let cool for 10 to 15 minutes, then slide a knife or thin flexible spatula around each donut and remove from the pan.
 Place on a cooling rack and allow to fully cool.

-While the doughnuts bake, beat the cream cheese and butter together in a mixing bowl until creamy.
+8. While the donuts cool, beat the cream cheese and butter in a mixing bowl until creamy.
 Add the sugar and beat until fluffy and smooth.
-Beat in the vanilla and beet puree, starting with 1 tablespoon.
-Add more for a darker pink color.
-Place in a bowl and refrigerate until ready to use.
+Beat in the vanilla and 1 tablespoon of beet puree.
+Add more if you prefer a darker pink color.
+Refrigerate the frosting until ready to use.

-Once doughnuts are fully cooled spread a thick layer of frosting on each.
-Serve once frosted.
+9. Once donuts are fully cooled, spread a thick layer of frosting on each.

 10. Finish with white sprinkles if preferred, then serve!